 For pain management, hypnotherapy focuses on how to change the way you respond to pain or a stressful situation that may be associated with pain.
 The aim of hypnotherapy treatment is to help you manage your pain and discomfort, rather than have it control you, so you can regain your quality of life.

 In Australia, psychologists are government-registered practitioners with AHPRA (Australian Health Practitioner Regulation Agency), and need to have studied for at least six years.

-Our registered psychologist, Margaret O’Brien, is also a fellow of the Professional Clinical Hypnotherapists of Australia and a life member of The American Council of Hypnotist Examiners (Los Angeles).
+Our AHPRA-registered psychologist, Tanya Wollstein, is also a hypnotherapist with 30 years clinical experience, using psychotherapy and hypnotherapy to alleviate stress-related problems.
 For more details on our psychologists, please see the Our Team section of this website.

 You should allow one hour for your initial consultation.
 This will give us time to conduct a thorough analysis of your psychosocial history.

 We’ll discuss your specific and perceived findings, as well as proposed care and treatment options.
 We’ll work closely with you to make sure you understand how and why we make our recommendations, based on the difficulties you are experiencing.
 We’ll share various self-help strategies to assist you with the ongoing management of your pain and anxieties.

 No, you don’t need a referral to make an appointment.
 However, if you are eligible for the Better Access Initiative your GP or psychiatrist can provide you with a special referral form to claim Medicare rebates and private health fund rebates.